|Year of offer||2019|

 - Understand the role of the construction industry in the economy and the key characteristics of the industry;

-- Appreciate the historical and cultural developments underlying the history of building;
+- Appreciate the historical and cultural developments underlying the history of the built environment;

-- Appreciate the role of building professionals and be aware of their responsibilities during the life cycle stages of a building project;
+- Appreciate the role of building professionals and be aware of their responsibilities during the building development process;

 - Understand the general principles and underpinnings of building contracts;

-- Broadly recognise building materials, equipment, methods and traditions;
+- Broadly recognise building materials, equipment and methods;

 - Understand the basic theories of management and project management;

-- Appreciate the challenges facing different building actors in the construction industry;
+- Appreciate the importance and challenges of quality and occupational health and safety in the construction industry;

 - Develop an awareness of current building industry trends.